Accessibility statement for eGo, Online applications and Online payments

 We used this approach to deciding on a sample of pages to test:

-- All completely customised content (Course Link Pages and Paypal forms)
+- Most completely customised content (Course Link Pages and some static pages)

 - New content created or significantly updated for enquirers, applicants and students during this time